Starch stores energy

 - What is starch an energy storage substance

-- Heater stores energy at night
+- Absorbs light during the day and stores energy to emit light at night